We may earn a commission when you buy through links in our articles. Learn more.

 Call of Cthulhu 7e

-The best Lovecraft tabletop RPG
+The original and still best Lovecraftian RPG

 A cosmic horror and investigative saga that will almost certainly end in your character going insane, Call of Cthulhu 7e is one of the most well-known and beloved tabletop RPGs on the market.